cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 <HighlightBox type="synopsis">

-Modules are functional components that address application-level concerns such as tokens or governance.
-Cosmos SDK includes numerous ready-made modules that are composed into applications so that application developers focus on the truly unique aspects of their application.
+Modules are functional components that address application-level concerns such as token management or governance.
+The Cosmos SDK includes several ready-made modules so that application developers can focus on the truly unique aspects of their application.

 Review the following sections to better understand modules in the Cosmos SDK: